 - Household items (kitchenware, linens, towels and blankets)

 - Men's and women's large-size clothing

 Questions about how to get involved as a faith partner?
-Contact our Faith Relations Manager at 704.371.3001, extension 192.
+Contact our Faith Relations Manager .

 Where is your office located?

 Walk-in assessments and general inquiries are handled through our Main Office.
-Appointments are scheduled at our Satellite Offices at Park Road Baptist Church and Ada Jenkins Center.
+Limited appointments are available at our satellite office at Ada Jenkins Center in North Mecklenburg.